History

 Alcoholics Anonymous

-In 1989 an “Ad Hoc” committee was formed in the San Diego,
+In 1989 an “Ad Hoc” committee was formed by Area 8 of Alcoholics Anonymous (Imperial Valley/San Diego,

 being carried to Native Americans.